C4T-BuT-S4D/c4t-but-s4d.github.io/content/blog/seccon2024-babyqemu/index.md

   Given heap offset write and read in custom qemu pcie device obtain qemu escape.
 ---

-# BabyQEMU (seccon quals 2024)
+# BabyQEMU

-After solving a complicated rop challenge on Seccon quals, we came across this deceptivly simple challenge, where the goal was to escape qemu through a custom pcie device.
+After solving a complicated rop challenge on Seccon quals, we came across this deceptively simple challenge, where the goal was to escape qemu through a custom pcie device.
 I had never solved hypervisor escape challenges prior and really am not a pwn guy, but I had a friend and thought it would be fun.

 ## Quick summary

-We are given a modified qemu version with a custom pcie device that impliments memory maped io.
-It basicly has 2 addresses: data and offset.
+We are given a modified qemu version with a custom pcie device that implements memory mapped io.
+It basically has 2 addresses: data and offset.
 Writting to offset address will change the offset in the device structure.
 Reading or writing from data will read or write at the offset from the buffer stored in the device structure.
 Pretty simple right?

 ```c
 static uint64_t pci_babydev_mmio_read(void *opaque, hwaddr addr, unsigned size) {